experimentzone-team/ExperimentZoneSite/collections/_posts/2022-04-20-must-read-books-for-higher-conversion.md

 A/B testing is a powerful tool to turn clicks into customers.
 This technique has been used for decades, and it has been proven to be one of the most effective methods to improve conversion rates.

-This book by Dan Siroker and Pete Koomen will show you how A/B testing can be applied in different industries, from e-commerce (where the goal is to increase sales), to education (where the goal may be to  increase student engagement or improve retention rates).
+This book by Dan Siroker and Pete Koomen will show you how A/B testing can be applied in different industries, from ecommerce (where the goal is to increase sales), to education (where the goal may be to  increase student engagement or improve retention rates).
 More interestingly, it will also show you how A/B testing can be applied in your personal life and how it can help you achieve your goals faster and more reliably than any other strategy.

 <br/>